 Statistical evaluations at BEC were performed using interwell prediction limits for pH.
-The interwell prediction limits were performed using the Sanitas v9[®] software package.
-Prediction limits were constructed from the upgradient well data and based on the distribution of that data for each parameter.
+Upper and lower prediction limits were constructed from the upgradient well data and based on the distribution of that data.
 Normal distributions of data values use parametric methods.
 Non-normal distributions use non-parametric methods, in which case, the prediction limit is based on the highest value in the background data set.
-The most recent result for each downgradient well for each parameter was compared to the applicable prediction limit.
+The most recent result for each downgradient well for pH was compared to the applicable prediction limit.

-Results of the interwell prediction limits for the 2018 detection monitoring sampling events at BEC indicated that no SSIs were generated for pH.
+Results of the interwell prediction limits for the 2020 detection monitoring sampling events at BEC indicated that no SSIs were generated for pH.